-The Association is dedicated to ensuring the health and safety of all people supported and their families as well as employees, volunteers and students.
-To assist in providing a safe work environment for not only its employees, volunteers and students but also the vulnerable population served, CLSMA has created this policy.
+The Association is dedicated to ensuring the health and safety of all people supported and their families as well as employees, providers of alternative supports, volunteers and students.
+To assist in providing a safe work environment for not only its employees, volunteers and students but also the vulnerable population served and providers of alternative supports, CLSMA has created this policy.